 Peter J. Dunn Award for Green Chemistry & Engineering Impact in the Pharmaceutical Industry

-The Peter J. Dunn Award was established in 2016 by the ACS GCI Pharmaceutical Roundtable (ACS GCIPR) to recognize excellence in the research, development and execution of green chemistry that demonstrates compelling environmental, safety and efficiency improvements over current technologies in the pharmaceutical industry and its allied industial partners.
-The award was established in honor of Peter J. Dunn of Pfizer (for whom it was subsequently named).
+The Peter J. Dunn Award was established in 2016 by the ACS GCI Pharmaceutical Roundtable (ACS GCIPR) to recognize excellence in the research, development and execution of green chemistry that demonstrates compelling environmental, safety and efficiency improvements over current technologies in the pharmaceutical industry and its allied industrial partners.
+The inaugural award was given to Peter J. Dunn of Pfizer, and subsequently named in his honor.

-The Award was established to recognize greener more sustainable synthetic routes and their associated processes to Active Pharmaceutical Ingredients (API) or intermediates, reaction conditions, and chemical or manufacturing process technologies as applied at meaningful scale.
+The award recognizes greener and more sustainable synthetic routes and their associated processes to Active Pharmaceutical Ingredients (APIs) or intermediates, reaction conditions, and chemical or manufacturing process technologies.

-The submission should highlight the green and sustainable chemistry accomplishments at meaningful scale and must detail its significance (e.g., reduction in process mass intensity, waste reduction, robustness, environmental, health and safety impact reduction or elimination, reduction in the use of toxic and/or hazardous chemicals, solvents, reagents, etc.).
+The submission should highlight the green and sustainable chemistry accomplishments at meaningful scale and must detail their significance (e.g., reduction in process mass intensity, waste reduction, robustness, environmental, health and safety impact reduction or elimination, reduction in the use of toxic and/or hazardous chemicals, solvents, reagents, etc.).
 The innovations should be significant and ones that go beyond routine process development optimization.

-The 2020 award will be presented at the Green Chemistry & Engineering Conference, where the recipient will be invited to share their technology in an oral presentation.
-The recipient’s transportation, lodging, and registration fees for the conference are reimbursable up to $2,500 USD (following ACS guidelines).
+The 2021 award will be presented at the Green Chemistry & Engineering Conference.
+The recipients will be invited to share his or her technology in an oral presentation at this event.
+The recipient’s* transportation, lodging and registration fees for the conference are reimbursable up to $2,500 USD (following ACS guidelines).

 New accomplishments relative to the design principles of green chemistry at meaningful scale are eligible for this award.
 Nominations must detail the significance (i.e., in yield, waste reduction, robustness, environmental impact, reduction of toxic and/or hazardous chemicals, etc.) of the chemistry or engineering.

 Note: Previous winning submissions from the EPA Green Chemistry Challenge Award are not eligible.

 The deadline for submitting applications is 5 p.m.
-(EDT), Friday, January 31, 2020.
-Please send your application in a single PDF file to email@example.com with “Peter J. Dunn Award Application – [applicant’s last name]” in the subject line.
+(EDT), Thursday, December 31, 2020.
+Please send your application in a single PDF file to firstname.lastname@example.org with “Peter J. Dunn Award Application – [applicant’s last name]” in the subject line.
+The application will be in consideration for three consecutive years once submitted.

 A panel of industrial peers will evaluate the applications.